oneapi-src/oneAPI-samples/DirectProgramming/DPC++/GraphTraversal/hidden-markov-models/README.md

 * Build the program using MSBuild
     - Open "x64 Native Tools Command Prompt for VS2017" or "x64 Native Tools Command Prompt for VS2019"
-    - Run - MSBuild hidden-markov-models.sln /t:Rebuild /p:Configuration="Release"
+    - Run the following command: `MSBuild hidden-markov-models.sln /t:Rebuild /p:Configuration="Release"`

 ### On a Windows* System Using Visual Studio* Version 2017 or Newer
 Perform the following steps: